findingcorey1/Obsidian/ASIA 1125/Discussions/Discussion 6.md

 5. What was the role of rituals in Chinese rulership?

-What was the role of rituals in Chinese rulership?
+What were the goals of early spiritual practices?
+The goal of early Chinese spiritual practices were the attempts to domesticate humans and build better relationships between each other spirits, either living or